 One of the big industries starting to turn to sustainable options may shock you – oil companies.
 While this hardly reverses the major issues that face the oil industries (and their side effects) today, and though they hardly deserve a pat on the back for their influence on the environment, their use of sustainable products in drilling is a step towards something positive.
 Hemp Inc.’s DrillWall is non-toxic and biodegradable, and is used in drilling as a borehole stabilizer and lubricant.

 Finally, Black Mountain offers sustainable options for insulation.
-They provide building insulation that has been made from sheep’s wool and hemp with recycled material as binder.
-Not only are these sustainable products, they also are what’s called ‘carbon negative’, meaning they soak up carbon dioxide.
+They provide building insulation made from sheep’s wool and hemp with recycled material as binder.
+Not only are these sustainable products, they are also ‘carbon negative’, meaning they soak up carbon dioxide.
 They’re a UK-based company that strives to eliminate the health risks of construction, control your home’s moisture content (particularly important if you’re looking to grow your own cannabis!), and is carbon-zero or carbon neutral.
 They signal to a growing trend in home construction that is looking to hemp to cut costs, eliminate environmental impact, and improve the health of homeowners.

-This is only a snapshot of the entrepreneurial spark lit by hemp.
+This is only a snapshot of hemp’s entrepreneurial spark.
 Did we miss one of your favorites?